pfgithub/threadclient/README.md

 -   [ ] notifications (+ if you see the notification on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit)
 -   [ ] display <0 or ≤0 for posts with 0 votes because the actual count is unknown
 -   [ ] code block automatic syntax highlighting (using hljs automatic or something)
--   [ ] display raw markdown view by default for a comment predominately composed of braille characters (to fix this https://i.imgur.com/0rH8yUf.png)
 -   [ ] when revealing a crosspost with the same content warnings as the parent post, don't require accepting twice
 -   [ ] fix load more when loading batches of 100 comments sometimes the batch will contain a top level load more button
 -   [ ] support op, mod distinguished, and admin distinguished comments and posts